 As a current recruiter and a former contractor, I have a unique perspective on the candidate/recruiter relationship and what it takes to build a partnership.
 And, that’s exactly what it is, a partnership.
-Looking back on my contracting career, I can see some of the mistakes I made and how having a different approach with my recruiter would have made a big difference.
+Looking back on my career as a contractor, I can see some of the mistakes I made and how having a different approach with my recruiter would have made a big difference.
 Here are some of the lessons I share with my candidates to help them avoid missteps during their job search.

 Lesson #1: Contacting a hiring company directly is a mistake

-When I was a contractor, I worked with a recruiter here at WinterWyman, named Suzie (who happens to now be my boss!).
-She connected me with a reputable company, and I was excited to begin the interview process.
+When I was a contractor, I worked with a recruiter here at WinterWyman.
+She connected me with a reputable company and I was excited to begin the interview process.
 Everything went well, and after my last round of interviews I was anticipating an offer although I still had some unanswered questions.
-Instead of contacting Suzie about my concerns, which is the recommended protocol when using a recruiter, I emailed the company directly.
+Instead of contacting my recruiter about my concerns, which is the recommended protocol when using a one, I emailed the company directly.
 Unfortunately, the wording of my follow-up email raised concerns about my commitment to the role, and the company decided not to extend the offer after all.
-Suzie explained if I had gone through her, she would have relayed the information I wanted while keeping me in the best possible light.
+My recruiter explained if I had gone through her, she would have relayed the information I wanted while keeping me in the best possible light.
 Today, I remind candidates to trust me with their concerns.
 I can either get their questions answered or suggest professional and positive ways to ask them during the interview process.

 Lesson #2: Make time to talk with your recruiter

-I had been so busy at work I was mostly communicating with Suzie through email.
+I had been so busy at work, I was mostly communicating with my recruiter through email.
 She encouraged me to connect with her over the phone, but I didn’t make the time and ultimately didn’t make her a priority.
-Unfortunately, this lack of direct contact interfered with the development of our relationship, and, in-turn, with my job prospects.
+Unfortunately, this lack of direct contact interfered with the development of our relationship, and, in turn, with my job prospects.
 I now see how hard it is to build a relationship with a candidate exclusively through email.
 Yes, it’s more convenient for brief questions or factual information, but a recruiter can’t always read if a candidate is excited, hesitant or ambivalent about a possible job.
 As a recruiter, I need to get an accurate sense of what each candidate wants and needs to develop a plan going forward.
-So, commit to talking with your recruiter; the small investment of time will yield better results for your job search.
+So, commit to talking with your recruiter – the small investment of time will yield better results for your job search.